CloudCannon/Academy/_posts/2017-02-06-introduction-to-jekyll-layouts.md

 ~~~
 {% endraw %}

-Then in on a page we can set a title in front matter:
+On a page we can set a title in front matter:

 {% raw %}
 ~~~html